Duran Duran: Unstaged

 Duran Duran: Unstaged is a 2011 concert film directed by David Lynch.
 It is part of the Unstaged series of concert films sponsored by American Express.
 The film was made during a performance of the British band Duran Duran at the Mayan Theater in Los Angeles.

 Release

 The film was released in 2011 and re-released in 2014 with a new cut.

 Reception

 Variety praised the sound in the film but criticised the overall production, stating: "The idea of David Lynch directing a concert movie of Duran Duran remains far more exciting than the result."
-A review for the Toronto Star also praised the sound but was no less negative, going as far as to say that, "(h)ad this David Lynch 'live conjuring' of a Duran Duran concert been unleashed upon unsuspecting pop fans in the 1980s, when the British popsters were in their heyday, there may have been a rebellion."
+A review for the Toronto Star also praised the sound but was no less negative, going as far as to suggest that "had this David Lynch 'live conjuring' of a Duran Duran concert been unleashed upon unsuspecting pop fans in the 1980s, when the British popsters were in their heyday, there may have been a rebellion."